 In 1982, at the area around Fort Latrun Tank Museum Jad La-Shiryon (יד לשריון) with the memorial to the fallen soldiers Israel's Armoured Forces was founded.

 Tank Museum is a famous and well known tourist attraction which is worth to visit all lovers of authentic military equipment.
 I would say, it's silly to get to Israel and drive past.
-Also not far from Latrun a 'Mini-Israel' attraction is and the ancient ruins of Nikopol in nearest Canada park are interesting too.
+Also not far from Latrun a 'Mini-Israel' attraction is and the ancient ruins of Nikopol in the nearest Canada park are interesting too.

 About the Fortress.
 Monks and traders in vine shop no nothing about the fortress...
 But there is a fortress!
-The fortress is abandoned and not fenced and it is a very unusual for Israel.
+The fortress is abandoned and not fenced, and it is a very unusual for Israel.
 Israel is generally a country of fences (I thought it was Russia).
 Of course, there is not much left of the 12th century, but there is something from the 20th century.
 It would be interesting to wander here with a metal-detector ...

 There should be a concrete shed on the place of former detention camp, but I did not find it.